phoenix644/cs5610/Assignment3/README.md

 # cs5610
-## Iteration1
+## Iteration 1

-This Iteration is consisting of frontend, using React DOM Router, bootstrap and mongoDB and backend using nodejs and express as you can see, and at the end, i installed axios and mongoose to create the connection to the DB, but at this step i am not fetching data from DB, as currently i am getting data from note.js file.
+This Iteration is consisting of front-end, using React DOM Router, bootstrap and mongoDB and back-end using nodejs and express as you can see, and at the end, i installed axios and mongoose to create the connection to the DB, but at this step i am not fetching data from DB, as currently i am getting data from note.js file.

-### to run the frontend and backend please use following command:
+### to run the front-end and back-end please use following command:

 npm run dev